Social Anxiety is Treatable

 * American Psychiatric Association.
 (2022).
 Social anxiety disorder.
 In American Psychiatric Association.
 Diagnostic and statistical manual of mental disorders (5th ed.- text revision, pp.229-235).
 American Psychiatric Association Publishing.

-Three simple ways to end the self-stigma and schedule a FREE, no-pressure strategy session to learn more about what your unique journey would look like.
+Simple prompts to end the self-stigma, schedule a FREE, no-pressure strategy overview, or secure your first full session and learn more about your unique journey.

 About Matt Bedell, LPC-S, LCDC and a common question about medication.